DrDoofus-MD-PhD-DDS/hoot-faq/README.md

 How does the DAO generate revenue?

-The DAO will achieve this goal in three primary ways
--
+How do partner projects work with the DAO?
-- Software developed for NFT creators
+Software developed for NFT creators
-- Support from developers, artists and advisors.
+Support from developers, artists and advisors.

 #Road Map
 Outline